 - NHS England's Mental Health in Older People Practice Primer helps improve recognition of mental health issues in older people.

 - Physical health drugs start-stop reminder card (Word)

 - Brain Health and Mental Well-Being: GCBH Recommendations on Feeling Good and Functioning Well (PDF)

-These videos have been created by other organisations for sharing and teaching purposes.
+We have curated a selection of videos created by other organisations for sharing and teaching purposes.